What Are User Personas In UX & Why Are They So Important In App Development?

 WordPress plugins become invaluable when you factor in how much time, money and effort it would take to build the same features from the ground up.
 Don’t get us wrong; we are the big proponents of custom development because of the long-term flexibility and scalability that it offers, but at the same time, we also understand that it may not be the right fit for everyone.
 Depending on your situation, it may be better to go with a website built primarily on readily available WordPress plugins.

 Next is the WordPress themes — design layouts that provide a stylistic appearance to your website.
 Typography, colours, structure, and design elements are all included in themes.
 While plugins take care of the backend side of your website, themes help out on the front.
-Like with plugins, WordPress has a massive pool of themes that you can choose from and select that matches your design preferences.
+Like with plugins, WordPress has a massive pool of themes that you can choose from and select that match your design preferences.

 While there is always the option to develop a custom theme for enhanced security, flexibility, and scalability, if you are looking for a quicker and relatively cheaper solution, then WordPress themes could be your answer.
 WordPress has over 5,000+ themes available, each with a different style and layout.